Treatment for Recurrent Prostate Cancer

 When prostate cancer has been detected or has returned following initial treatment with surgery, radiation therapy and/or hormone therapy, it is said to be recurrent or relapsed.
 The following is a general overview of the treatment of recurrent prostate cancer.
 Recent advances in treatment have resulted in new treatment options that reduce symptoms and improve survival.
 Each person with prostate cancer is different, and the specific characteristics of your condition will determine how it is managed.
 The information on this Web site is intended to help educate you about treatment options and to facilitate a shared decision-making process with your treating physician.

 Treatment of recurrent prostate cancer depends on what treatment a patient has previously received and the extent of the cancer.
 Some patients have only a rise in PSA level as evidence of recurrent cancer.
-Other patients will have evidence of recurrent cancer on x-rays or scans.
-Patients who have prostate cancer that continues to grow despite hormone therapy are referred to as having hormone-refractory prostate cancer (HRPC).
+Other patients will have evidence of metastatic recurrent cancer on x-rays or scans.
+Patients who have prostate cancer that continues to grow despite hormone therapy are referred to as having castration resistant prostate cancer (CRPC).

 Recurrent Prostate Cancer After Surgery